FAQs

 • What happens if I want to change Core Groups?

-While we do as much as possible to find the perfect mix of 8-12 people, we understand that needs and preferences can change over time.
-When this happens, we work with a member to understand how to tweak the group selection criteria so that we can better meet their needs.
-If a member wants to change Core Groups, we will make that transition in, on average, under a week.
+While we do as much as possible to find the perfect mix of 8–12 people, we understand that needs and preferences can change over time.
+When this happens, we work with a member to find a new group that may better meet their needs.
+If a member wants to change Core Groups, we will make that transition in, on average, under two weeks.

 • How do I submit an event or speaker idea to Chief?